pahoffmann/tsdf_loop_closure/documentation/SHORT.md

 ###
     catkin_make -DCMAKE_BUILD_TYPE=Release

 Afterwards, download the "physik_unten" or "vorplatz" dataset (.h5 and folder with .pcd's) from the glumanda server and place them at a dedicated location on your local machine.
+Location on glumanda:

+###
+    ~/pahoffmann/physik_unten

 Open the general configuration file: [Configuration](../params/general_params.yaml) and replace the five parameters: